er77/EssBase.ACT/README.md

  -It is VBA project contain plugin for Oracle SmartView.
 It is help to orgonise workflow, calculation and reporting task.

- -Download with one file https://goo.gl/DbbV3G
+ -For Downloading with one file please use GitHuub options

  -Installation   process  http://essbase.ru/archives/8119